Puppy Love – Do Brits Prefer Their Pets or Partners?

 So, who did you miss more?

 Although travel has been somewhat limited in recent times, we also wanted to know who people missed more when away from home – their partner or their pet?
 While many of the men we asked said they were most likely to miss their partner when apart from them (67%), a quarter of women said they were most likely to miss their cat or dog more (25%).
-Considering the fact that Brits spend on average around seven hours with their pet each day, it’s understandable that people would feel their absence quite heavily.
+Considering the fact that Brits spend on average around seven hours with their pet each day, it’s understandable that people would feel their absence quite heavily, especially at work.

 Putting our pets on a pedestal